cjprybol/reproducibility-via-singularity/README.md

 # reproducibility-via-singularity
-Code repositories like SourceForge, Github, BitBucket, and Gitlab have made reproducable research a possibility for everyone.
-But trying to reproduce the same results, even when using the exact same code, when run on a different computer or computing environment can prove as fruitless as trying to reproduce the same biological phenomena in the same cell line when using a completely different growth medium.
-It's an intractible problem

-can often prove as problematic to computational biologists as using the same cell line in a different growth medium can prove to wetlab scientistis.
-Singularity is a runtime container that has been developed to address this issue.
-Designed for the HPC (High Performance Computing) clusters with many shared users, common at many universities and research labs, these containers enable reproducable computing environments by packing the entire environment into a single file, which can be shared with others as easily as sharing a document or spreadsheet.

-democratized the ability to both version control and easily share source code, reproducable research

-This repository provides a demo for how to use git and [singularity](https://github.com/gmkurtzer/singularity) to make your research more portable and reproducible.
+Repositories like Github, Bitbucket, and Gitlab have made writing and distributing research code a possibility for everyone.
+This advancement in democratizing code has spread much more quickly among researchers than the partner advancment required for true reproducability, which is a ability to distribute the computing environment necessary to faithfully execute the instructions.
+Given the diversity of projects that are conducted on shared HPC environments at many universities and laboratories, it's an impossible task for the managers of these clusters to manage and install the software necessary to run them all.
+The dependency libraries of software necessary to simulate models for the engineering teams may conflict with the dependencies of the sequencing analysis pipelines run by life scientists, and these both may conflict with the software needed by the computer science teams, yet they all work on the university or laboratory cluster.
+Package managers like Home/Linuxbrew and Anaconda have made it far easier for researchers to access software, but as most package managers tend to prioritize current releases over past releases, getting the proper configuration to reproduce a code execution remains a non-trivial practice.
+Singularity is a runtime container developed specifically for the shared-computing clusters of universities and laboratories that enables users to share completely mobile computing environments as easily as they share documents and image files.
+Singularity containers are stripped-down linux operating systems that can be loaded with software and configured exactly as desired.
+As long as another researcher as Singularity installed, they can run your code against the same version of software in the same computing environment as you ran the code against.
+I herein present an example of how to use Singularity to build an environment.
+I also present sample code and data such that you can reproduce a simple analysis, exactly as I performed it.
+If you find the exercise of reproducing my analysis from just a few lines of code at the command line, then I hope you consider using Singularity in your own research to make your work reproducable to others.

 # TL;DR